TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

     alt="Two Pocket app screens show display settings.
 The first screen offers light, dark, and system theme options.
 The second screen displays light and dark themes in a modal window."
   >
   <figcaption class="article__image-caption">
-    Mobile app.
+    The mobile app.
   </figcaption>
 </figure>

 At the exact moment when I opened the app, went to an article, and started to read, I realized how painful it was.
 It didn't just strain my eyes; I simply couldn't concentrate on reading.
 Words and lines of text blurred together, and it was impossible to find the next line.
 Why?
-I have astigmatism and sometimes this condition doesn't work well with specific dark themes and color contrast.
+I have astigmatism, and sometimes this condition doesn't work well with specific dark themes and color contrast.

 Of course, Pocket provides me with a choice.
 I can update my account to Premium and enjoy reading again.
-But I have a question: Is sepia theme as essential for users as dark and light ones?
+But I have a question: Is the sepia theme as essential for users as dark and light ones?

 ## It's astigmatism, hi